 By contrast, team members often become overwhelmed when looking at a P6 schedule, so they do not feel empowered to discuss it.
 P6 is designed to have multiple activities linked on different pages that are difficult to discern from a printout.

-NetPoint, a real-time planning and scheduling application, is a great tool to summarize the multi-page schedules into one page or screen.
+NetPoint, a real-time planning and scheduling application, is a great tool to summarize multi-page schedules into one page or screen.
 NetPoint allows project managers to show a project from a very high level.
-The graphical interface is markedly different from the tabular format that P6 and Microsoft Project provide.
+The graphical interface is markedly different from the tabular format that P6 and Microsoft Project provides.

 In a nutshell, NetPoint displays a canvas for you to draw the network logic.
 There are no columns to match up, and you can see the actual flow of the work.
 During project planning or execution as task changes occur, NetPoint helps you move activities and adjust durations effortlessly, instantly propagating all changes to the entire network.
 All objects and data elements update with any schedule modification in real-time.